 Although it missed out on the bananas, Port Fourchon grew under the vision of Senator A.O.
 Rappelet and later under the guidance of the many men and women who have served on the GLPC board of commissioners.
 Rap was able to drum up support and tax money from the community to begin the process of building the “Port of the Future,” and his vision carried on through decades of building infrastructure and clearing channels, adding one shell road and one dock at a time.

 Today, the growth and development of Port Fourchon far surpass the long-ago dream of bananas.
-Port Fourchon has gone beyond the banana dock to become the prime location – economically, environmentally, and geographically – for logistical support and services needed for domestic deepwater oil and gas exploration, drilling, and production in the Gulf of Mexico.
+Port Fourchon has gone beyond the banana dock to become the prime location – economically, environmentally, and geographically – for logistical support and services needed for domestic deepwater energy exploration, drilling, and production in the Gulf of Mexico.
 Port Fourchon is also home to mariners of all kinds, with commercial and recreational fishermen sharing port waterways with tug boats and offshore supply vessels in a reflection of the generations of Cajun shipbuilders and mariners who went before them.

 - Our founding fathers, who saw the potential and began the journey,